sfc-gh-bhess/st_snow/README.md

 Snowflake).
 The SQL must be identical - including parameters, etc.

 All results are cached in the user's `st.session_state`.
 That is, there is no sharing of results across sessions (in global state).
+Even in the singleton pattern the results are stored in the user session.
+So, the Streamlit users will share connection to the databsae, but will have their one result set cache.

 To simplify the experience, this package provides a new class that derives from `snowflake.connector.SnowflakeConnection` and `snowflake.snowpark.Session` and